ricardolima-xyz/easyjsonform/README.md

 <script>

 // Loading the structure.
-In the real life, this structure would be
+In real life, the structure would be retrieved from
-// retrieved from a database.
-In this example, we just hardcoded a
+// the database.
+In this example, we are just passing a hardcoded structure. let jsonStructure = `[
-// structure (you don't need to know exactly how it is built). let jsonStructure = `[
     {
         "type": "text",